Updated: 2 September 2021

-- Marketing and Communications Data: such as your preferences in receiving marketing from us and our third parties (including if you have opted-out of the same) and your communication preferences.
+- Marketing and Communications Data: such as your preferences in receiving marketing from us and your communication preferences.
 In certain circumstances, (but only where you have opted-in), this may also include things like whether or not you have opened, read or forwarded marketing emails you have received from us.

 We may also collect, use and share aggregated, anonymised data relating to use of our various Products and our business more generally for any purpose (“Stats”).
 These Stats may be derived from your personal information but are not considered personal data in law so long as they cannot be used directly or indirectly to reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific Product or feature and to identify which, and to analyse why, Products or features are over or under-used.

 Generally speaking, we do not want or need to collect any special categories of personal information about you such as sexual orientation, political beliefs, health, genetic or biometric data.
 However, on rare occasions you may decide to provide us with information regarding you dietary requirements or health (eg in relation to our meetings or events which you attend), in which case we will only use it for the purpose for which you disclosed it to us.

 Where we need to collect personal information by law, or under the terms of a contract we have with you or your company, and you fail to provide that information when requested, we may not be able to perform the contract we have, or are trying to enter into, with you or your company.
 In this case, we may have to cancel or refuse to provide a service or remove or deny access to a Product, but we will notify you if this is the case at the time.

 We use different methods to collect information from and about you, including: